davi-mbatista/flexmix/README.md

 **disclaimer:** For now, I don't have any plans to make flexmix work for flexbox items, because of the `flex:` shorthand that is already really easy to use.

-## Next step

-My next step is provide snippets for both Atom and Sublime Text and make this tool more natural as possible to your workflow.

 ## License